yodkwtf/codepencil-with-react/README.md

 ## Conclusion

-The Code Editor project is a simple but powerful online code editor built with ReactJS and CodeMirror.
+The CodePencil project is a simple but powerful online code editor built with ReactJS and CodeMirror.
 It supports different programming languages, syntax highlighting, themes, and real-time preview of code snippets.
 It also allows users to save and load their code snippets locally in the browser using the localStorage API.
 The project can be further improved by adding more programming languages and custom themes, as well as integrating with cloud storage services like Google Drive or Dropbox.